Fatma-Wael05/rag-docs-assistant-/README.md

 ## Screenshots

 *(Add screenshots of the running app here: the Streamlit chat interface with a question and cited answer, and the FastAPI Swagger docs at `/docs`.)*

-## License

-Add a license of your choice (e.g. MIT) if this is meant to be reused by others.